stytchauth/stytch-react-native-example/README.md

 **Start Application**

 Note that your development environment must be configured to run react native applications before you can run this demo.
-For more information, see the [React Native Doc](https://reactnative.dev/docs/environment-setup)
+For more information, see the [React Native docs](https://reactnative.dev/docs/environment-setup) for environment setup.

 ```bash
 react-native run-ios|android